U.S. Senate faces 'hell of a fight' amid doubts over infrastructure investments

 Last week, Schumer’s Republican counterpart, Mitch McConnell, promised a “hell of a fight” over the expected next phase of the process - a partisan, Democratic initiative - while leaving open the possibility of his support for the emerging bipartisan bill.

-Negotiators were still discussing ways to finance the latter measure's $1.2 trillion price tag, according to lawmakers and congressional aides.
+Negotiators were still discussing ways to finance the latter measure's $1.2 trillion price tag here, according to lawmakers and congressional aides.

 Adding to the complexity, Congress could get embroiled in a potentially divisive debate over raising the statutory limit on U.S. borrowing authority, which expires at the end of July.